MicrosoftDocs/linux/docs/packages.md

 - To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo dnf install <package-name>`

+As an example of a pckage client that uses `yum`, the steps may be slightly different.

+- Download the repo config package: `curl -sSL -O https://packages.microsoft.com/config/<distribution>/<version>/packages-microsoft-prod.rpm`

+- Install the repo config package: `sudo rpm -i packages-microsoft-prod.rpm`

+- Update package index files: `sudo yum update`

+- To install the Microsoft product package you're after using this Linux repository (packages.microsoft.com): `sudo yum install <package-name>`

-See [packages.microsoft.com](https://packages.microsoft.com/) find the list of supported Linux distributions and versions.
+See [packages.microsoft.com](https://packages.microsoft.com/) to find the list of supported Linux distributions and versions.

 ## Recommendations for client package resources supported by a static interface